 When generic resources have been assigned to nodes using the server's nodes file, these resources can be requested at the time of job submission using the other field.
-See Managing Consumable Generic Resources in the Moab Workload Manager Administrator Guide for details on configuration within Moab).
+See Managing Consumable Generic Resources on page 1 in the Moab Workload Manager Administrator Guide for details on configuration within Moab.